drxvmrz/scmdp/README.md

 ## Quick start
 ### 1. Add library to your own project
 The [scmdp](https://github.com/drxvmrz/scmdp) library consists of only two files: [scmdp.h](https://github.com/drxvmrz/scmdp/tree/main/inc) as interface and [scmdp.с](https://github.com/drxvmrz/scmdp/tree/main/src) with implementation.
 There is nothing to pre-compile or pre-build, just add them to other project source files.

 That's all, You are ready to create your own CLI user interface!
 ### 2. Create the workspace
 The first thing to do is create a workspace.
-It stores all data about arguments of the program.
+It stores all data about arguments of the program
 ```c++
 ScmdpWorkspace AddWorkspace(char *syntaxHelp, char *description)
 ```